stakemix/SolanaValidatorGuide/README.md

 # SolanaValidator-OnePage Guide
 This is just one way of setting up the solana validator.
-Please follow official solana documentation for the latest instructions.
+Please refer to solana documentation for latest instructions

-- Unlike many other blockchain networks, Solana needs a deeper understanding of systems and software.
+- Unlike many other blockchain networks, Solana needs beefier hardware
-- Its best that you have some background in Unix Sytems Administration to be successful in this edeavour
+- Good to have a solid good background in unix systems and software management
-- Share edits / corrections / suggestions in Github or with authors on Discord ( DfinityUB#1211 or StakeMixAB#9519 )
+- Share edits / corrections / suggestions in Github or with authors ( support@stakemix.com )

-### Guide is to run a Solana validator on Ubuntu 20.04.
-Other variants of unix may need command translation.
+### Guide was used to build a Solana validator on Ubuntu 20.04.
+Other  unix variants may need command translation.

 ## Recommended Hardware & Hosting Specs
 To get started on the testnet, you will need the following
-- A hosted or cloud server ( Home hosted servers tend to lag in catchup due to network latency )
+- A hosted or cloud server ( typical home servers tend to lag due to network latency, YMMV )
-- with 16+ threads / vcpus
+- with 8 cores & 16+ threads or vcpus ( 16 cores, 32 threads for Mainnet )
-- 64 to 128 GB Ram ( Recommend minimum of 256 GB for Mainnet )
+- 64 to 128 GB Ram ( 256 for Mainnet )
-- High IO SSD Disks / NVME Disks ( NVME may not sustain for too long due to the intensity of writes )
+- High IO SSD Disks / NVME Disks ( NVMEs may fail due to excessive writes, so be ready to replace )
+- Good network capacity : 300mbps up and 300mbps down for testnet

 ## Recommended Unix commands to Learn
-Here are a few unix commands and tools you should be comfortable with
-- su
+Learn about Linux and a few key commands.
+You will find enough tutorials on google.
-- sudo
+- introduction to linux
+- su, sudo, mkdir, top, tail, export, echo
-- using a vi or nano editor
+- vi or nano editor
--

-## Lets harden your server first
+## Lets harden your server
-The first thing to do when you receive your virtual machine or server is to harden the server to cover the basics.
-While server hardening is a much broader topic, we recommend atleast the following steps to ensure that your server is protected from unnecessary intrusions.
+( these are the minimal steps and we hope to publish a detailed security guide some day )
-###### Upgrade all your software and ensure you have UFW ( firewall ) installed
+###### Upgrade all your software and install UFW ( firewall )
 ```
 $ sudo apt update
 $ sudo apt upgrade